Visitors – Can I come just for the day and look around?

 Can I bring my pets?

-Yes but pets must be leashed at ALL times while on the Fairgrounds, including the camping area.
+Yes but pets must be leashed at ALL times while in the Rodeo Arena area.
 Due to problems at previous events, pets will NOT be allowed inside any of the buildings.
 Animal control will be contacted to remove any animals that are not leashed.

 What about meals?